TRINoo7/TMA-Backend/README.md

 **npm install**

-This command will istall the dependencies required, which are in node-module file.
+This command will istall the dependencies required, which are in package.json file.

 Now cd to /api and run the below command